 Most students bring too much.
-For a list of what to bring, visit our website, housing.gatech.edu, and click on "Items to Bring."
+For a list of what to bring, visit our website, housing.gatech.edu, and click on "Move In" and then click on "Items to Bring."
 Once your student's room assignment is completed, we encourage them to contact their new roommate(s) and discuss what each person will bring.